pangloss/transducers/README.md

 ## License

-Copyright © 2015 XN Logic
+Copyright © 2022 Darrick Wiebe

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.